-They sound like a snore, right?
+Do they sound like a snore?
 Who would want to stay in the saddle when there are so many more active Peloton classes?
 Yup, I feel you and that’s exactly what I thought too.
-But now, I’ve seen the light.
-Hold up though, we’ll get to that.
+But don’t let the description fool you.

 Hannah Marie Corbin says “riders can expect the perfect level of sweat, wrapped in a fat-burning blanket!
 This ride is easy on the joints and is entirely in the saddle.
 Unlike many rides where you’re in a constant state of breathless, trying to recover from an epic push, this ride will keep you in control of your breath and allow you to find a new level of power underneath your feet.”

 Low-impact rides are beneficial for all levels and you’ll seriously sweat without putting pressure on your joints.
 If you want to take them as Peloton recovery rides, then stay at the very low end of the ranges or even scale back beyond what the instructor is saying to ensure you don’t push too hard.